aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/resources/README-SNOW-INCIDENT-CREATION.md

 # Trigger incident creation in ServiceNow
 In this task, you will use ServiceNow to launch an AWS Service Catalog product with an EC2 instance other than size `t2.micro`.
 This will trigger the AWS Config rule that we set up in the previous step, and generate a notification to create an incident in ServiceNow.
-In the previous tasks, we set up an AWS Config Rule, AWS CloudWatch Event rule, and an AWS SNS notification to notify ServiceNow whenever an EC2 instance **OTHER** than `t2.micro` is launched.
+<br/>In the previous tasks, we set up an AWS Config Rule, AWS CloudWatch Event rule, and an AWS SNS notification to notify ServiceNow whenever an EC2 instance **OTHER** than `t2.micro` is launched.
-So, in this task, we will verify that an incident is created in ServiceNow by launching an EC2 instance of type `t2.medium`.
+<br/>So, in this task, we will verify that an incident is created in ServiceNow by launching an EC2 instance of type `t2.medium`.

 ## Launch EC2 instance of size t2.medium from ServiceNow
 1. Go to the ServiceNow browser tab, open the system administrator menu (Top right of the screen) and then Choose `Impersonate User`, choose `Abel Tuter` as the impersonation.